 The projects, improvements, and recommendations identified as part of the Mobility Master Plan and improvements to Old Kyle Road will occur in different phases.
 Project completion will depend on identification of project sponsor(s), securing necessary funding, development of engineering and design, and further community input.

 How can I share my feedback on the project?

-Sign up for updates to hear about the open house and other opportunities to comment on the projects and proposed concepts.
-These opportunities will include surveys and maps to allow the area residents and stakeholders to actively participate in the planning efforts.
+Sign up for updates on the Virtual Public Meeting and other opportunities to comment on the projects and proposed concepts.
+These opportunities will include surveys and maps to allow area residents and stakeholders to actively participate in the planning efforts.
 If you would like to join one of the focus groups, contact the project team at (512) 436-3712 or email firstname.lastname@example.org

 How will these projects be funded?